Version 1.10 ©Alex Fung, August 2020.

 This mission uses a version number (starting with 1.0) independent of the main document.

 After completing two missions, I am grateful that the missions are linked together with a storyline.
 Not strong, but much better than 12 unrelated missions.

 In this mission, there are quite some differences in location of treasures among various Difficuty Levels.
 Choose the difficulty drop box and the walkthrough will adjust accordingly.

 At several places, additional information is available as tool tips.
+Usually they are the books and scrolls you can read.
 Move the mouse on the words looking like theseInformation will appear as tooltips like this to see them.